naimurashid/naimurashid.github.io/_members/about_naim.md

 Dr. Rashid's publications have had wide impact, appearing in journals such as Nature, Nature Genetics, PNAS, JCO, Journal of the American Statistical Association, and Biometrics.
 Many of his statistical methods have been implemented as open-source software packages for the public to use.

 Recent areas of research include precision medicine, multi-study replicability, clinical trials, cancer subtyping, and missing data problems in deep learning.
-He leverages this expertise in his role as an Associate Editor for the [Annals of Applied Statistics](https://imstat.org/journals-and-publications/annals-of-applied-statistics/) and a member of the [Nature Medicine Statistical Advisory Panel](https://www.nature.com/nm/statistics-advisory-panel).
+He applies this expertise in his role as an Associate Editor for the [Annals of Applied Statistics](https://imstat.org/journals-and-publications/annals-of-applied-statistics/) and a member of the [Nature Medicine Statistical Advisory Panel](https://www.nature.com/nm/statistics-advisory-panel).

 He also engages in collaborative studies at Lineberger, working with physicians and researchers on problems relating to genomics and clinical studies.
 As the Associate Director of the [LCCC Biostatistics Shared Resource](https://unclineberger.org/biostats/), he aids in the design of cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of active protocols.

 As a member of the [Translational Breast Cancer Research Consortium](https://tbcrc.org/about) Statistical Working Group, he develops and reviews novel clinical trials in breast cancer with oncologists nationwide.
 He also serves as a member of the [Scientific Advisory Committee](https://www.v.org/team/scientific-advisory-committee/) for [The V Foundation for Cancer Research](https://www.v.org/).

 ## Funding